skimage.segmentation#

 skimage.segmentation.watershed(image, markers=None, connectivity=1, offset=None, mask=None, compactness=0, watershed_line=False)[source]#

-Find watershed basins in image flooded from given markers.
+Find watershed basins in an image flooded from given markers.

 Parameters: